 Japan panel urges strong military amid China rise

-The report, called the National Security Strategy, says Japan should ease its principles on banning arms exports as a way to step up its international peacekeeping cooperation.
+The report also says Japan should relax bans on arms exports as a way to step up its international peacekeeping cooperation.